All Episodes

 Well, I don't know.

-The phony soldier quote, completely taken out of context, but I have to say, when I immediately heard it as well, when all you had was the Media Matters contacts to look at it in, it did on paper look really, really badly.
+But I have to say, when I immediately heard it as well, when all you had was the Media Matters context to look at it in, it did on paper look really, really badly.

 And when you have a radio show and you're talking for hours and hours, pulling something out of context, of course, is going to create issues.

-But I think it's just so interesting that media matters, because it's their sole job to look at everything under such a microscope.
+But I think it's just so interesting that Media Matters, because it's their sole job to look at everything under such a microscope, they seem to have this new right now to really trash people in the press.

-So I just think it's interesting that they've got this type of leverage, and nobody is looking at the big picture and saying that you know what, maybe Media Matters should take a step back a little bit, and we should give everyone a little bit more of a shot.
+So I just think it's interesting that they've got this type of leverage and nobody is looking at the big picture and saying that, you know what, maybe Media Matters should take a step back a little bit and we should give everyone a little bit more of a shot.

 At some point, you have to look at these watchdog organizations and say, okay, how seriously are we going to take them the minute after they publish something?

-More time should have to lap.
+More time should have to elapse.

 Unbelievable.

-The most brilliant, reasonable comment we have heard in a drive-by media about these watchdog groups.
+The most brilliant, reasonable comment we have heard in the drive-by media about these watchdog groups, that's Courtney Hazlett, a reporter for MSNBC on Joe Scarborough's show this morning.

-Uh and getting it right, radio people.
+And getting it right, radio people.

 Let's not forget what this was or is.